paulilioaica/Llama2-Pytorch/README.md

 ✨ Easy-to-use: The project provides a straightforward setup and training loop for self-supervised prediction.

-🧠 Transformer Architecture: The project implements the popular transformer architecture, which has shown great success in various natural language processing and computer vision tasks.

 🔀 Self-Supervised Prediction: The training loop is designed to support self-supervised prediction, enabling the model to learn from unlabeled data.